-Use Form IT-40PNR if:
+Use Form IT-40PNR:

-you (and/or your spouse if filing jointly) were Indiana part-year or full-year nonresidents and you do not qualify to file Form IT-40RNR.
+If you (and/or your spouse, if filing jointly) were an Indiana part-year or full-year nonresident and you do not qualify to file Form IT-40RNR.

-Use Form IT-40RNR if:
+Use Form IT-40RNR:

-you (and your spouse if filing jointly) were full-year residents of a reciprocal state and your only type of income from Indiana was from wage, tip, salary or other compensation.
+If you (and your spouse, if filing jointly) were a full-year resident of a reciprocal state and your only type of income from Indiana was from wage, tip, salary or other compensation.
 Reciprocal states are Kentucky, Michigan, Ohio, Pennsylvania and Wisconsin.